Live show brings 17th-century Indian king to London stage

-NEW DELHI (Reuters) - The exploits of a 17th-century Indian warrior king whose guerrilla tactics humbled the mighty Mughal army will be celebrated in London this month with a show that has already attracted millions of spectators in India.
+NEW DELHI, June 10 (Reuters) - The exploits of a 17th-century Indian warrior king whose guerrilla tactics humbled the mighty Mughal army will be celebrated in London this month with a show that has already attracted millions of spectators in India.

 “Jaanta Raja” (Omniscient King) is the story of Shivaji, revered in western India as a Hindu ruler who fought the Mughals and established a Maratha kingdom.